Studio-Poetics/Studio-Poetics/sketches/README.md

 - Click "Gallery" to view and manage saved images
 - Images are saved locally in your browser's storage

-## Hosting on GitHub Pages

-This project is ready to be hosted on GitHub Pages.
-Follow these steps to deploy:

-1. Create a new repository on GitHub
-2. Upload all the files from this project to your repository
-3. Go to your repository settings
-4. Scroll down to the "GitHub Pages" section
-5. Select the branch you want to deploy (usually `main` or `master`)
-6. Click "Save"
-7. Your site will be published at `https://[your-username].github.io/[repository-name]/`

 ## Development